 Autism spectrum disorder affects more than just how kids talk with others.
 These conditions also change the way kids learn and how they get and use information.
 It is very important to notice the different ways kids on the autism spectrum learn.
 This helps us to make good plans that can fit what each child needs.

 Some kids might learn best by seeing, while others might learn by moving and doing.
 When you find out a child’s learning style and work with it, you can help make school a better place for them.
-Using the right way for each child can boost their self-confidence.
-It helps kids with autism feel better about learning and makes the learning process easier for them to handle with fewer problems.

 What Are Learning Styles?